BallisticLA/RandBLAS/rtd/source/tutorial/index.rst

           1.0, A, 20000, S, 0.0, B, 20000
     ); // B = AS

-RandBLAS has a wealth of capabilities that are not reflected in that code sippet.
+RandBLAS has a wealth of capabilities that are not reflected in that code snippet.
 For example, it lets you set an integer-valued the seed when defining :math:`\texttt{state}`, and it provides a wide range of both dense and sparse sketching operators.
 It even lets you compute products against *submatrices* of sketching operators without ever forming the full operator in memory.